How Do I Maintain My Trademark Registration?

 - The ability to sue others for trademark infringement

-In theory, you can use your trademark indefinitely, says Boston intellectual property lawyer Rory P. Pheiffer.
+But how long does a trademark registration last?
+In theory, you can use your trademark indefinitely, says Rory P. Pheiffer, an intellectual property lawyer at Barnes & Thornburg in Boston, Massachusetts.
 However, to maintain registration, you will have to go through trademark renewal every several years.

-How Do I Register My Trademark?
+How Do I Initially Register a Trademark?

 To register your trademark, you must go through a filing process with the United States Patent and Trademark Office (USPTO).